danilobangajo/danilobangajo/README.md

 - I want to turn every misunderstanding into an opportunity for growth and discovery.
 - Striving to become a skilled full-stack developer in the future.
 - Exploring web development.
-- Currently learning Python, SQL, and Flask.
+- Currently learning Python, Flask, and SQL.

 ## 🛠 Skills
 - Beginner in Python 🐍